brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 - `-XX:+UseNUMA` enables optimizations for multisocket systems, if applicable.
 Not sure if this applies to MCM CPUs like Ryzen or Epyc.
 - `-XX:-DontCompileHugeMethods` *Allows* huge methods to be compiled.
 Modded Minecraft has some of these, and we don't care about higher background compiler CPU usage.
 - `-XX:MaxNodeLimit=240000 -XX:NodeLimitFudgeFactor=8000` Enable optimization of larger methods.
 See: https://bugs.java.com/bugdatabase/view_bug.do?bug_id=8058148
 - `-XX:ReservedCodeCacheSize=400M -XX:NonNMethodCodeHeapSize=12M -XX:ProfiledCodeHeapSize=194M -XX:NonProfiledCodeHeapSize=194M` reserves more space for compiled code.
-I observed modded Minecraft run over the default 250 megabyte limit with `XX:+PrintCodeCache`, but even if its not filled, the larger size makes eviction of compiled code less aggressive.
+All sections must "add up" to `ReservedCodeCacheSize`.
+I have observed modded Minecraft run into the default 250 megabyte limit with `XX:+PrintCodeCache`, but even if its not filled, the larger size makes eviction of compiled code less aggressive.
 - `-XX:NmethodSweepActivity=1` (default 10) keeps "cold" code in the cache for a longer time.
 - ~~`-XX:+UseStringDeduplication`~~ This is a popular option, but not used here, as it's benching slower.
 Maybe its useful on low memory systems?
 - `-XX:+UseFastUnorderedTimeStamps` Avoid system calls for getting the time.
 The impact of this will vary per system, but we aren't really concerned with logging timestamp accuracy.